tianao1105/Tianao_Familiar_MDDN242/README.md

 ### What it wants

 Clicks.
 The Need value drops when you click on him.
 It rises faster when the tab is out of focus, slower when you're there.
-It also remembers how long you were away — come back after a few hours and he'll already be in bad shape.
+It also remembers how long you were away; come back after a few hours and he'll already be in bad shape.

 ### What happens when it goes unmet

 As Need rises he goes from `happy` → `neutral` → `distressed`.
 Distressed means shaking, fading, and increasingly annoyed dialogue.
-In battle, high Need also represents HP damage — he's fighting hurt.
+In battle, high Need also represents HP damage; he's fighting hurt.

 ### What satisfies it